alaaj27/DeepVul/README.md

 	year = {2025},
 	doi = {10.1101/2024.10.17.618944},
 	publisher = {Cold Spring Harbor Laboratory},
-	abstract = {Despite their potential, current precision oncology approaches benefit only a small fraction of patients due to their limited focus on actionable genomic alterations.
-To expand its applicability, we propose DeepVul, a multi-task transformer-based model designed to predict gene essentiality and drug response from cancer transcriptome data.
-DeepVul aligns gene expressions, gene perturbations, and drug perturbations into a latent space, enabling simultaneous and accurate prediction of cancer cell vulnerabilities to numerous genes and drugs.
-Benchmarking against existing precision oncology approaches revealed that DeepVul not only matches but also complements oncogene-defined precision methods.
-Through interpretability analyses, DeepVul identifies underlying mechanisms of treatment response and resistance, as demonstrated with BRAF vulnerability prediction.
-By leveraging whole-genome transcriptome data, DeepVul enhances the clinical actionability of precision oncology, aiding in the identification of optimal treatments across a broader range of cancer patients.
-DeepVul is publicly available at https://github.com/alaaj27/DeepVul.git.Competing Interest StatementThe authors have declared no competing interest.}, URL = {https://www.biorxiv.org/content/early/2025/10/15/2024.10.17.618944},
+	URL = {https://www.biorxiv.org/content/early/2025/10/15/2024.10.17.618944},
 	eprint = {https://www.biorxiv.org/content/early/2025/10/15/2024.10.17.618944.full.pdf},
 	journal = {bioRxiv}
 }
 ```